lokalized/lokalized-java/README.md

 #### Spanish Translation File

-Spanish doesn't have ordinalities, so we can disregard them.
+Spanish doesn't have ordinals, so we can disregard them.
 But we do have a few special cases - a first birthday and a quinceañera for girls.

 ```json
 {